 - It assumes that engineers do not have task tracking systems that they already use to manage their time and therefore need time-management hand-holding.

 - It assumes that engineers are not to be trusted with directing their own work.

 - It assumes that engineers cannot aligned themselves with the best interest of the organization, without tight supervision.

 - It assumes that engineers cannot conduct a meeting effectively without a facilitator (Scrum Master)

 - It assumes that you can plan every facet of a software task by merely talking about it in sprint planning/backlog grooming

-- It presumes that all engineers work the same way.
+- It assumes that all engineers work the same way.

 11. Scrum story points are supposedly meaningless, yet they are tracked, recorded and presented at many levels in an organization and often are the only metric by which a team’s performance is represented (ie. Velocity)

 12. Scrum is designed to manage the weakest Engineers and consequently dis-empowers the better ones.